Configuring OSPF on a logical router enables VM connectivity across logical routers and from logical routers to edge services gateways (ESGs).

 - Configure the OSPF areas.

-- Optionally, delete the not-so-stubby area (NSSA) 51 that is configured by default.
+- (Optional) Delete the not-so-stubby area (NSSA) 51 that is configured by default.

 - Type an Area ID.
-NSX Edge supports an area ID in the form of an IP address or decimal number.
+NSX Edge supports an area ID in the form of a decimal number.
+Valid values are 0–4294967295.

 - In Type, select Normal or NSSA.